We are committed to empowering the families and carers of children with autism to optimise their life prospects.

 - Acceptance - Unquestioning acceptance of the inherent and equal value of each individual, regardless of their attributes and character.

-- Collaboration - Keeping colleagues feeling fully informed and involved.
+- Collaboration - True sense of team unity, keeping colleagues feeling fully informed and involved.
+Keen mutual empowerment.

 - Ambition - Uncompromising aspiration for what we can achieve.